Possible coronavirus outbreak temporarily closes three Clayton restaurants

 “We do this to protect you and your family should you choose to dine with us.
 We thank all of you that have supported us through this most difficult time and truly appreciate your patience and empathy,” the owners of DiPrinzio’s wrote.

-But Mr. Hazlewood said he doesn’t know how long it will take to get employees tested and when he can reopen his restaurant.
+But Mr. Hazlewood said he doesn’t know how long it will take to reopen his restaurant.
 He’s consulting the public health department to get advice regarding what else he can do.

 “We’re still learning about it,” he said.
 “It’s still too early to tell.”

 It’s believed that people circulated to different bars and restaurants last weekend, so the cleaning at the establishments was completed out of a precaution, Mr. Gray said.
-In addition, 600 COVID testing kits were sent to River Hospital as a result of what happened.
+With more testing still underway, 600 COVID testing kits were sent to River Hospital as a result of what happened.

 The village, town and Clayton Chamber of Commerce issued the following joint statement: